My study notes regarding the ACI contracts

-- intra-EPG Contracts are supported neither by Microsoft vSwitch nor by Cisco AVS for vmware.
+- intra-EPG Contracts are not supported by Cisco AVS for VMware.

 - A particular kind of contracts is called Taboo.
 A Taboo defines a list of deny actions and is applied to an EPG, i.e that EPG will be denied access to these ressources.
 Taboos enforce the black list model used particularly by clients migrating their infrastructure to ACI.